paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-055-pay-administration.md

 1972—Subsec. (a).
 Pub.
 L. 92–392 substituted “pay” for “basic pay” and provided for determination of pay under section 5343 or 5349 of this title.

 1967—Subsec. (a).
 Pub.
 L. 90–206 provided that time spent in a travel status away from the official duty station could not qualify as hours of work unless the travel involved the performance of work while traveling, was incident to travel involving the performance of work while traveling, carried out under arduous conditions, or resulting from an event which could not be scheduled or controlled administratively.

+#### Effective Date of 2025 Amendment
+Section 457(d) of H.R.
+8998, from the 118th Congress, as passed by the House of Representatives on July 24, 2024, which was enacted into law by Pub.
+L. 119–4, div.
+A, title VIII, § 1807, Mar.
+15, 2025, 139 Stat.
+30, provided that: “The amendments made by this section [enacting [section 5545c of this title](./chapter-055-pay-administration.md#section-5545c) and amending this section and [section 5547 of this title](./chapter-055-pay-administration.md#section-5547)] shall take effect on the first day of the first applicable pay period beginning on or after either October 1, 2024 or the date of enactment of this Act [Mar.
+15, 2025], whichever is later.”

 #### Effective Date of 1992 Amendment
 Amendment by Pub.
 L. 102–378 effective as of first day of first applicable pay period beginning on or after Oct.
 2, 1992, see section 9(b)(9) of Pub.
 L. 102–378, set out as a note under [section 6303 of this title](./chapter-063-leave.md#section-6303).